• Skip to primary navigation

 The least expensive cuts are leg quarters, chicken thighs, and drumsticks.
 In comparison, boneless chicken breasts are the most costly.

 Whole chickens are also a budget-friendly option and versatile.
-Roast them in the oven, cook them in your air-fryer or slow cooker.
+Roast them in the oven, and cook them in your air-fryer or slow cooker.
 Serve the chicken for one meal and use the leftovers in salads, sandwiches, casseroles, or wraps for lunch.

 If you prefer chicken pieces rather than a whole chicken, cut the chicken into 8 pieces.
 If you have not done this before, this video does a great job explaining how to do it, and this video shows you how to do it in under a minute!

-Another way to save money when purchasing chicken is to debone your own chicken.
+Another way to save money when purchasing chicken is to debone your chicken.
 This video explains how to debone chicken breasts and thighs.

 8. Eat less meat